Updated March 2022

-You can turn a simple cardboard box into a surprise box by covering it with construction paper and cutting a hole into the paper so your child can reach his hand in.
+You can turn a basic cardboard box into a surprise box by covering it with construction paper and cutting a hole into the paper so your child can reach his hand in.

 Hide objects such as a small ball, keys, a brush, hat, toy phone, etc in the box.

 Watch your child as they reach in and pull out various objects!

 This is a great time to practice vocabulary words such as labeling each object and talking about taking things OUT of the box and putting them back IN.